electricbookworks/openpress/about.md

 ## Behind the scenes

-The Open Press concept was developed by Mark Horner and team at [Siyavula](http://siyavula.com) and the [Shuttleworth Foundation](http://shuttleworthfoundation.org).
-It is an [Electric Book Works](http://electricbookworks.com) project.
+The original Open Press concept was developed by Mark Horner and team at [Siyavula](http://siyavula.com) and the [Shuttleworth Foundation](http://shuttleworthfoundation.org).
+It is an [Electric Book Works](http://electricbookworks.com) project led by [Arthur Attwell](http://arthurattwell.com).